monicagiraldochica/bash_tutorial/docs/iteration.md

 And inside this folder you have 100 files named very similarly: DTI\_SUBJ1.nii.gz, DTI\_SUBJ2.nii.gz, DTI\_SUBJ3.nii.gz, DTI\_SUBJ4.nii.gz, DTI\_SUBJ5.nii.gz, ..., DTI\_SUBJ100.nii.gz

 Then, you could print the list of all those files by simply typing: `echo /Users/MyUserName/Desktop/MyProjectFolder/DTI_SUBJ*.nii.gz`.
-This command matches all the file paths that contain any characters in the position where the asterisk is located.
+This command matches all the file paths that contain any number of characters in the position where the asterisk is located.

 Let's look at another example.
 Suppose that you have your subject's information organized the following way: